 Obviously the situation regarding the coronavirus and the restrictions are changing rapidly.
 I will update this article with new information as it develops.
 But I encourage all guests to check out the official Disneyland website for the most up-to-date-information.

 Keep reading for the most important items you need to know about when visiting Disneyland in 2021.

 (This article contains affiliate links which means I may earn a commission if you make a purchase.)

-2. You must have a park ticket AND a park reservation.
-With guest capacity at 35%, Disneyland is requiring guests to make theme park reservations for the day(s) they want to visit.
+1. You must have a park ticket AND a park reservation.
+As they ramp up to full capacity, Disneyland is requiring guests to make theme park reservations for the day(s) they want to visit.
 This helps control the crowds.

 Also, with the suspension of the Annual Pass program, every guest must have a ticket.

 ‣ Step 1: Purchase your tickets.
 Decide on how many days you want to go, and if you want one-park or park hopper tickets.
 Click here for more details on Disneyland ticket types and current prices.

 For discount Disneyland tickets, I recommend Undercover Tourist.
 Save up to $25 off the ticket booth prices!

 ‣ Step 2: Once you have your tickets purchased, you’ll need to make a theme park reservation.
 Click here to see the availability calendar and make reservations.